 - Microfiber or old cotton rags (microfiber won’t shed)

-- Paint roller – proper nap for texture
+- Paint roller – proper nap for wall texture

-- Primer and paint – your personal choice
+- Primer and paint – in your choice of color and sheen

 - Painter’s tape